 I believe that words on a page should flow as music does.
 There should be a rhythm to what you are reading.
 There should be long flowing sentences that bore deep into your brain and capture your imagination, whipping it away on a magic carpet ride of prose that you never want to end, even though you know that sooner or later it must do because the inevitable conclusion of any sentence is some kind of punctuation mark.
 There should be short sentences too.
 Really short.
 Short enough to let you pause.
 Breathe.
 Process what has come before.

-I also believe that any good writer should be like any good musician; unrestricted by genre.
+I also believe that a good writer should be like a good musician; unrestricted by genre.
 Words can be Rock and Roll.
 They can crash and bang and explode on a page.
-The can puff you up and make you feel ten feet tall, or they can build excitement and sweep you along on a wave that crescendos in a rip roaring expression of self indulgent extravagance; the written equivalent of a guitar solo that places reader and writer together on stage, the writer shredding for their life, whilst the reader plays air guitar beside them.
+They can puff you up and make you feel ten feet tall, or they can build excitement and sweep you along on a wave that crescendos in a rip-roaring expression of self-indulgent extravagance; the written equivalent of a guitar solo that places reader and writer together on stage, the writer shredding for their life, whilst the reader plays air guitar beside them.

-Words can be hip hop too, after all the poetry of hip hop comes from words.
+Words can be hip hop too, after all, the poetry of hip hop comes from words.
 It’s open to all comers, from gangsters and thugs to thinkers and nerds.
-You don’t need instruments or training to be a writer or mc.
+You don’t need instruments or training to be a writer or MC.
 Just the courage of your convictions and to tell it how you see.
-You can rap to a backing track, or go a capella in the street.
-Writing also needs no tools, just draw a line in the sand beneath your feet.
+You can rap to a backing track, or go acapella in the street.
+Writing also needs no tools, write your words in the sand beneath your feet.
 Rapping and writing need character, so be you, you’re unique.
-Don’t mind others, and express it how you see it, in the way that you speak.
+Don’t mind others, express it how you see it in the way that you speak.
 Tell your tales of oppression, fight for the poor and defend the weak.
 Or turn your words into a party, that will be the talk of the street.

 You can do all of these things in music or in writing.
 I’m no musician though.
 Which is why sometimes, I just wanna write.